 What I Learned from Watching Zombie Movies

 All zombie movies have common recurring themes.
-Some kind of virus or weather anomaly occurs and a large portion of the population is turned into violent, ravenous, consuming creatures devoid of emotion, compassion, love.
+Some kind of virus or weather anomaly occurs.
+As a result, a large portion of the population is turned into violent, ravenous, consuming creatures devoid of emotion, compassion, love.

-And the rest of society, understandably so, becomes fearful, reclusive, suspicious of everyone, locked into a paranoid and violent survival of the fittest.
-Society devolves into an escalating storm of terror, violence and aggression.
+The rest of society, understandably so, becomes fearful, reclusive, suspicious of everyone, locked into a paranoid and violent survival of the fittest.
+Society devolves into an escalating storm of terror, violence, and aggression.